ryokbys/nap/doc/fitpot.rst

 *bfgs/BFGS* :
    Quasi-Newton method with BFGS.
 This requires gradient information.

+*de/DE*, *ga/GA*, *pso/PSO* :
+   Meta-heuristic algorithms that does not use gradient information.

 *check_grad* :
    Comparison of analytical derivative and numerical derivative.
    Use this to check the implemented analytical gradient.

 *test/TEST* :
    Just calculate function L and gradient of L w.r.t. fitting parameters.

+Some of these methods cannot be used in some potentials, e.g.) meta-heuristics are not available for NN and linreg potentials.

 ---------